 Inspect the steering mechanism for tightness of components (steering arms, tie rods, ball joints, spring coupler bolts, etc.).
 If necessary, replace or retighten.

-Torque steering arm bolts to 60 N•m (44 lbf•ft) making sure to keep a minimum gap of 5 mm (13/64) between lugs.
+Torque steering arm bolts to 60 N•m (44 ft•lbs).

-WARNING: Check the condition of the skis and the ski runners.
+Check the condition of the skis and the ski runners.
 Replace if more than half worn.

 Steering Adjustment